AmigaMaster/Simple-Game-Solutions/solutions/C/Captain Disaster in Death Has A Million Stomping Boots-EN.md

 ## 37. Complex

+- STAND next to the door panel
-- WAIT until the commander orders his Java Lava, then:
+- WAIT until the commander orders his Java Lava, then WAIT a few seconds and:
   - USE `Invisibility device`
   - **NOTE:** The door code `7176` (This code changes every playthrough)
 - USE door